 With about 30% of depressed patients not responsive to traditional antidepressants, Transcranial Magnetic Stimulation (TMS) is FDA approved and effective for many people.

-TMS Offers Patients with Treatment Resistant Depression Hope for Healing
+1. Offers Patients with Treatment-Resistant Depression Hope for Healing

-If you have been taking antidepressant medication and symptoms have not responded.
+If you have been taking antidepressant medication and symptoms have not responded, consider TMS therapy.

 Studies have indicated that between 50-60% of patients who have not had satisfactory results with traditional depression medications found relief with TMS.